Skip to main content

 Recognizing Properly Aged Cheese

-Aged cheese should look and smell like something that has been cared for, not something that has been forgotten.
+Aged cheese should look and smell cared for, not forgotten.

 Visual cues

-• Cut face: clean, even color; moist but not wet; no slimy sheen.
+• Cut face: clean, even color, moist but not wet, and no slimy sheen.

-• Rind: appropriate for the style (bloomy, washed, natural), not cracked or oozing in strange ways.
+• Rind: appropriate for the style, not cracked or oozing in odd ways.

-• Crystals: in hard aged cheeses, crystals are often a good sign of maturity and concentration.
+• Crystals: in hard aged cheeses, crystals are usually a good sign.

 Texture cues

-Hard cheeses should be firm and break cleanly; very old cheeses can become crumbly, but they shouldn’t feel like sawdust.
+Hard cheeses should be firm and break cleanly.
+Very old cheeses can be crumbly, but they should not feel like sawdust.
 Soft-ripened cheeses should be creamy without harsh ammonia.
-If a bloomy rind is runny and smells sharply of ammonia, it’s likely past peak.
+If a bloomy rind is runny and smells sharp, it is likely past peak.

 Aroma cues

 Complex is good.
-“Chemical” is not.
-A little funk is expected in washed rinds, but harsh, burning ammonia is a warning sign—especially in soft cheeses.
+Chemical is not.
+A little funk is normal in washed rinds, but harsh ammonia is a warning sign, especially in soft cheeses.

 Aging and Price